Back To All

 Oftentimes, engineering managers and tech leaders look at more sets of specific metrics – you can see which ones in our 40+ examples of engineering KPIs and metrics.

-They provide an accurate overview of key aspects of development: resource allocation, planning and management, quality assurance, debugging, maintenance, performance.
+They provide an accurate overview of key aspects of development: resource allocation, project planning and management, quality assurance, debugging, maintenance, performance.
 Nonetheless, they can also speak about engineers’ performance, work trends, and patterns.

 Let’s take daily standups – they’re great as check-ins to see the status of a sprint or the work in progress.
 With Waydev, you can run even more productive daily stand-ups.
 By tracking the commit and pull request activity, and velocity sprint over sprint, you spot roadblocks and work dynamics quicker.
 Then, you can start conversations on collaborative solutions to those issues.